xuanxuanx-98/CompMod_2324_BN-AP/README.md

 ## License

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code without warranty if you provide attribution to the authors.
-See LICENSE.md for the full license text.
-The project report and slide presentation content are not open source.
+See ``LICENSE`` for the full license text.

+All contents under ``text_compose`` are not open source.
 The author reserves the rights to the content.